daos-stack/daos/docs/admin/deployment.md

 Once the DAOS server started, the storage and network can be configured on the storage nodes via the dmg utility.

+!!! note
+    `daos_server storage` commands are not config aware meaning they will not read parameters from the server configuration file.

 ### SCM Preparation